Categories

 Try to avoid single-use products like fabric marking pens; chalk pencils (trad-style wooden ones) are more sustainable.
 Although chalk pencils are my favourite marking tools, I have a fondness for heat-erasable (iron-off) pens and the wash-out ones so I’ll need to change my behaviour.

 During any sewing project, scraps and offcuts are inevitable.
 However, instead of tossing them into the bin, collect them for future use.
 You can use even the smallest bits for patchwork or stuffing.
 You could also donate excess fabric to schools, charity organisations, or other sewists who might put them to good use.
 There are an increasing number of ‘Zero-waste’ patterns around, where you use every part of the fabric.
 However, the styles are quite ‘blocky’ and rectangular and don’t suit everyone.
 Personally they’re not for me.
 I don’t see the problem in having fabric left-overs if you use them in other projects.
-Check out my range of creative textile workshops such as ‘Scrappy Patchwork Cushion’ or ‘Rags to Riches’ for imaginative ways to use your scraps.
+Check out my range of creative textile workshops.
+‘Scrappy Patchwork Cushion’ and ‘Rags to Riches’ teach youfor imaginative ways to use your scraps.

 Conclusion

 Sewing sustainably is not only rewarding but also a significant step towards reducing your carbon footprint and promoting mindful consumption.
-By making thoughtful choices about the materials and tools you use, and by focusing on upcycling and quality, you can contribute to a greener, more sustainable future—one stitch at a time.
+Making thoughtful choices about the materials and tools you use.
+By focusing on upcycling and quality, you’ll contribute to a greener, more sustainable future – one stitch at a time.